Boeing 737 Next Generation

-As of September 2025, a total of 7,124 737NG aircraft had been ordered, of which 7,099 had been delivered, with remaining orders for two -800, and 23 -800A variants.
-The most-ordered variant was the 737-800, with 4,991 commercial, 191 military, and 23 corporate, or a total of 5,205 aircraft.
+As of September 2025, a total of 7,126 737NG aircraft had been ordered, of which 7,118 had been delivered, with remaining orders for two -800, and six -800A variants.
+The most-ordered variant is the 737-800, with 4,991 commercial, 191 military, and 23 corporate, or a total of 5,205 aircraft.
 Boeing stopped assembling commercial 737NGs in 2019 and made the final deliveries in January 2020.
 The 737NG is superseded by the fourth generation 737 MAX, introduced in 2017.

 Development

 Background

 When regular Boeing customer United Airlines bought the more technologically advanced Airbus A320 with fly-by-wire controls, this prompted Boeing to update the slower, shorter-range 737 Classic variants into the more efficient, longer New Generation variants.
 In 1991, Boeing initiated development of an updated series of aircraft.
 After working with potential customers, the 737 Next Generation (NG) program was announced on November 17, 1993.